 Ashford CE Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 This means that we have a Safeguarding Children Policy and procedures in place which are available on our policies page.
 All staff, (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
-Parents and carers are encouraged to read the policy which is available on our policies page or on request from the school office.
+Parents’ and carers are encouraged to read the policy which is available on our policies page or on request from the school office.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.